mui/material-ui/docs/src/pages/discover-more/related-projects.md

 - [material-ui-pickers](https://github.com/dmtrKovalenko/material-ui-pickers) Components, that implement Material Design date and time pickers for Material-UI.
 - [material-ui-time-picker](https://github.com/TeamWertarbyte/material-ui-time-picker) A TimePicker for Material-UI.
 - [mui-datatables](https://github.com/gregnb/mui-datatables) Responsive data tables for Material-UI with filtering, sorting, search and more.
+- [Wertarbyte](https://next.mui.wertarbyte.com/) Wertarbyte are using Material-UI for many of their projects.
+This is a collection of complimentary components they have built.

 ## Complementary Projects